Potential tax changes for UK non-doms

 plane flying over building

-Ahead of the election, it’s helpful to reflect on the discussions surrounding the policies of the Conservative Party and Labour Party, and how reforms to the existing legislation may impact non-doms living in the UK.
+Ahead of the upcoming election, it’s helpful to reflect on the changes recently announced by the Chancellor in his Spring Budget and the Labour Party’s proposals, and how the proposed changes by both parties may impact non-doms living in the UK.

 What is the current tax policy for UK non-doms?